-The wave function QCS and the probability $P^{(d)}$ have been barely paid attentions by the researchers.
-This is because the experimental signals are wide in the energy and narrow in the configuration space in the forward direction.
-Hence the identifications are hard, \cite{ TS}.These signals have been considered as backgrounds, and serious studies have been barely made.
+QCS and the probability $P^{(d)}$ have been barely paid attentions by the researchers.
+This is because experimental signals are wide in energy and narrow in forward direction in the configuration space.
+Hence identifications are hard, \cite{ TS}.These signals have been considered as backgrounds, and serious studies have been barely made.
 This does not mean that they do not exit.
 When $P^{(d)}$ becomes larger than $\Gamma T$, that is necessary for correct understandings of the phenomena.